JetBrains/amper/docs/Documentation.md

 _NOTE: In [a Gradle-based project](#gradle-based-projects) the settings.gradle.kts should be located in the project root:_
 ```
 |-...
-|-Pot.yaml
+|-module.yaml
 |-settings.gradle.kts
 ```

 See

-In a JVM Pot you can mix Kotlin and Java code:
+In a JVM Module you can mix Kotlin and Java code:
 ```
 |-src/
 |  |-main.kt
 |  |-Util.java
-|-Pot.yaml
+|-module.yaml
 ```

-In a multi-platform Pot platform-specific code is located in the folders with `@platform`-qualifier:
+In a multi-platform Module platform-specific code is located in the folders with `@platform`-qualifier:
 ```
 |-src/             # common code
 |  |-main.kt